frederic-perez/AmE-dictionary/data/dictionary.md

 __quittance__ _n_ Payment of a debt or obligation. _Syn_ repayment
 __quitter__ _n_ _Are you calling me a quitter?_
 __quiver__ _v_ :seven::hammer: (quivering)
-__quixotic__ _adj_ :two: Extravagantly chivalrous or romantic; visionary, impractical, or impracticable. _Her actions may seem quixotic, but they also speak to her courage and passion._
+__quixotic__ _adj_ :three: /kwik-SAH-tik/ Extravagantly chivalrous or romantic; visionary, impractical, or impracticable. _Her actions may seem quixotic, but they also speak to her courage and passion._
 __quiz__ _n_ :three: (_n pl_ quizzes) A quiz is a short series of questions with a quick result.
 A magazine quiz might tell a reader if “he’s into you,” or a pop quiz in English class will let your teacher know how far you got (or didn’t get) in last night’s reading. _Take the quiz!_
 __quondam__ _adj_ :two: Of an earlier time; former: _her quondam lover._
 __quorum__ _n_ /KWOR-um/ Quorum refers to the smallest number of people who must be present at a meeting in order for official decisions to be made.
 Broadly speaking, quorum may refer to any select group.